Skip to main content

 The metabolic consequences of a dysregulated HPA axis are far-reaching and are clearly reflected in common blood panels.
 Chronically elevated cortisol promotes hyperglycemia through multiple mechanisms.
 It stimulates hepatic gluconeogenesis (the production of glucose in the liver) and simultaneously induces insulin resistance in peripheral tissues like muscle and adipose cells.

 This creates a state where the pancreas must secrete progressively more insulin to manage blood glucose levels, leading to hyperinsulinemia.
-This state is a central feature of and can be identified on lab tests by elevated fasting insulin, elevated C-peptide, and an increasing HOMA-IR (Homeostatic Model Assessment for Insulin Resistance) score.
+This state is a central feature of metabolic syndrome and can be identified on lab tests by elevated fasting insulin, elevated C-peptide, and an increasing HOMA-IR (Homeostatic Model Assessment for Insulin Resistance) score.

 This cortisol-induced insulin resistance also directly impacts lipid metabolism.
 It promotes visceral adiposity, the accumulation of fat around the internal organs, which is a highly metabolically active and pro-inflammatory tissue.
 Lab work in a state of chronic HPA activation will often show a characteristic dyslipidemia ∞ high triglycerides, low HDL cholesterol, and often an increase in small, dense LDL particles, which are particularly atherogenic.